people are a diverse bunch. Some were born here and grew up by the sea, others

 united by their passion for our beautiful New Zealand seafood.
 Meet some of them...

-Lesila has worked at Sanford Auckland for 11 years and looks after the whole pack line as a senior operator.
+Lesila has worked at Sanford Auckland since 2004 and looks after the whole pack line as a senior operator.

-Nogi has worked for Sanford for 24 years and is in charge of the whole fish and packing area of the Auckland factory.
+Nogi has worked for Sanford since 1991 and is in charge of the whole fish and packing area of the Auckland factory.

 Nogi is responsible for ensuring chilled export orders are completed correctly and in time for the tight cut-off deadlines required by the airlines.
 This requires good time management and the ability to get the team working together to achieve excellent results.

-Terri has worked for Sanford for 11 years and transferred when Simunovich was purchased by Sanford in 2004.
+Terri transferred here when Simunovich was purchased by Sanford in 2004.

 Terri is a leading hand in the packing area and is a key part of the team that gets the fish packed and ready for the daily export and supermarket orders.
 Her years of experience are invaluable in ensuring that product is packed and labelled correctly.
 She’s a great leader of the processing team.